 Let’s continue with that stock example.
-Say I am married and in a 25% marginal tax bracket.
-This means that the next dollar I earn gets taxed at 25%.
+Say I am married and in a 24% marginal tax bracket.
+This means that the next dollar I earn gets taxed at 24%.
 If I hold the stock for more than one year before selling it, I have a long term capital gain, taxed at 15%.
-BUT – if I held the stock for less than a full calendar year when selling, then I have a short term capital gain, which is taxed at my ordinary income rate – 25%.
+BUT – if I held the stock for less than a full calendar year when selling, then I have a short term capital gain, which is taxed at my ordinary income rate of 24%.

 Now look at the difference.
 Under capital gains taxation, that $20 gain is taxed at 15%, so I net $17 after taxes.
-Even worse, under ordinary income taxation, that $20 is taxed at my marginal 25% rate, so I net only $15.
+Under ordinary income taxation, that $20 is taxed at my marginal 24% rate, so I net only $15.20.
 Consequently, if we’re talking trades in the tens of thousands of dollars, the difference can be enormous.
-The tax code encourages investors to hold for the long-term, clearly.
+Clearly the tax code encourages investors to hold for the long-term.

 What assets produce capital gains, and what assets produce ordinary income?

 I hope this is helpful.
 Look for my next blog piece entitled, Step Up in Basis.
-It is a companion to this one.
-It picks up from here and discusses the difference in taxation of capital assets and ordinary income assets that you bequeath at death.
+It is a companion to this one, and picks up from here to discusses the differences in taxation of capital assets and ordinary income assets that you bequeath at death.